satyabackendeveloper/learning-backend/README.md

 3. Copy .env.example to .env

-4. Copy ormconfig.json.example to ormconfig.json
+4. Copy ormconfig.json.example to ormconfig.json and update  you database details

 5. Run `npx typorm migration:run` to migrate schema to database